 1. It’s easy to go to the Loire Valley from Paris

 A trip to the Loire Valley from Paris is one of the easiest excursions out of the city to organise.
 The region starts only 200 kilometres away from Paris.
 It’s worth visiting the Loire Valley, even for just a day trip.

-But if you prefer going by yourself, that’s easy too.
+But if you prefer to go by yourself, that’s easy too.
 You can catch a train from Paris to one of the main cities in the Loire Valley.
 It takes just over 1 hr to go to Tours, 1.5 hrs to Blois or 1 hrs 40 to Amboise.
 Then, the SNCF website can help you find routes to go to the castles by train.
-But you’ll save time and have more option if you hire a car near the station.
+But you’ll save time and have more options if you hire a car near the station.
 Although you don’t need a car to visit the Loire Valley, it’s for sure the most convenient way to explore the region.

 2. The Loire Valley has a mix of French experiences

 Of course, you have stunning Loire Valley castles that will take you through great stories from the French court and fairy tales.
 And the Loire Valley would be worth visiting just for this!
 But the Loire Valley also has reputed wineries, stunning small villages, historic towns, and traditional food.
 If you don’t know where to start, check out this two-day itinerary.

 Hence, visiting the Loire Valley from Paris is a great way to see a lot more than the French capital during a short trip to France.